-With hundreds of successful migration projects behind us, I can also tell you that despite best practices, each migration in each organization is different.
+With hundreds of successful data migration projects behind us, I can also tell you that despite best practices, each migration in each organization is different.

 Your chosen migration approach should be able to cope with the individual requirements of your organization.

-No matter which migration approach or migration product chosen, it can be only as good as your EV environment is.
+No matter which migration approach or migration product is chosen, it can be only as good as your EV environment is.

 Consider the following situation: You deployed EV years ago and have archived hundreds of millions of emails over the years.
-EV has fingerprinted each item and attachment, stored those single instanced entities on your archiving storage and created multiple entries in its databases.
+EV has fingerprinted each item and attachment, stored those single instanced entities on your archiving storage, and created multiple entries in its databases.
 Your SQL Server had to take a moderate load over a long period of time.

 The good news is, that you can do a lot of things, to prepare your systems and your organization for this challenge and we’re here to help you.